Monastery of Our Lady of Jordan: History

 The monastery was dedicated in 1907 by the Archbishop of Oregon City, Alexander Christie.
-The Right Rev. Father Thomas Aq.
-Meienhofer, Abbot of the Benedictine Abbey of Mount Angel, preached the dedicatory sermon, in which he explained the nature and the object of the life of the Cistercians, or Trappists.
+Thomas Meienhofer, Abbot of the Benedictine Abbey of Mount Angel, preached the dedicatory sermon, in which he explained the nature and the object of the life of the Cistercians, or Trappists.

 The monk's ventures were hampered by the language barrier and a "severe lack of business experience".
 The high costs of hauling logs also contributed to the monk's financial problems.
 They tried a dairy, but high interest on loans in the post Spanish–American War era left them in debt.
 The monks remained hopeful, but their superiors did not tell them about their dire financial situation.
 The sawmill burned down.

-Upon hearing initial rumors of closure by Trappist superiors in Kentucky, a monk named Father George started a campaign to keep the monastery going.
+Upon hearing initial rumors of closure by Trappist superiors in Kentucky, a monk named George started a campaign to keep the monastery going.
 During a 1908 visit from the Kentucky abbot, however, the superior saw the debris from the fire and the monks' financial struggle.
-Despite Father George's demonstrative pleading during the superior's visit, in 1909 the monks were ordered back to France.
-When a letter from Trappist superiors in Rome arrived and explained the reasons for the order, Father George wrote a letter of submission.
+Despite George's demonstrative pleading during the superior's visit, in 1909 the monks were ordered back to France.
+When a letter from Trappist superiors in Rome arrived and explained the reasons for the order, George wrote a letter of submission.
 Some monks returned to France, but others became Benedictines or priests of the Archdiocese of Oregon City.

 The Archdiocese of Oregon City (today part of the Roman Catholic Archdiocese of Portland) took on the monks' debts for a time, and later the Benedictines of Mount Angel took over and resolved the finances.
 When the Trappists' abbot contracted tuberculosis, the Providence Sisters in Portland took him into their hospital and cared for him for a year free of charge.
 A group of Benedictine women in Idaho then took over from the sisters and cared for the abbot for the rest of his life.